feathersjs/feathers/docs/api/schema/typebox.md

 ## Types

 TypeBox provides a set of functions that allow you to compose JSON Schema similar to how you would compose static types with TypeScript.
 Each function creates a JSON schema fragment which can compose into more complex types.
-The schemas produced by TypeBox can be passed directly to any JSON Schema compliant validator, or used to reflect runtime metadata for a type.
+The schemas produced by TypeBox can be passed directly to any JSON Schema-compliant validator, or used to reflect runtime metadata for a type.

 ### Standard